 There are signs and targets that can signal that you are prepared to retire, but they’re not all about your age and how much money you’ve saved.
-“Getting ready to retire isn’t just about finances, it’s about being emotionally ready as well,” says Jamie Hopkins, director of retirement research at Carson Group in Omaha, Nebraska.
+“Getting ready to retire isn’t just about finances, it’s about being emotionally ready as well,” says Jamie Hopkins, managing partner of wealth solutions at Carson Group in Omaha, Nebraska.

-Here’s how to tell if you’re ready to retire:
+Here is how to tell if you are ready to retire:

 — You are financially prepared.

 — You have a plan to cope with emergencies.

 — You have a social network.

 — You have something else to do.